mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-30-reprod_multipl2.md

  So '*net output*' means for $$D_1$$ its gross output minus the part that is to replace the constant capital used up in this period of production, and for $$D_2$$ its entire output.
 <!--- If we say *MoP* produced in the current period is also used up in this period (its part directed to replacement, $$I-A$$), whereas all *CoG* is used up after production, then it is maybe more intuitive why the net product is defined as $$\mathbf{h} [\mathbf{l X}] + \mathbf{F}$$.-->
-There is a temporal order of events, ie. movements of money (eg. when wages are paid out and spent etc.) and movements and use of physical goods that is not trivial and I want to reconstruct later on in detail.
+There is a temporal order of events here, ie. movements of money (eg. when wages are paid out and then spent etc.) and movements and use of physical goods that is not trivial and I want to reconstruct later on in detail.

 First though I will follow through with the derivation of Chapter 2.
 Using Equation \eqref{eq7} and $$\mathbf{v} = l (I-A)^{-1} $$, Equation \eqref{eq6} can be re-expressed as:
 $$